“I mistakenly mumbled a few lines.”

 In his second autobiography, Keane spoke about national identity and British-born of Irish descent players representing the Republic of Ireland.

-Keane on Holland
+Roy Keane on Matt Holland

 Holland played 49 times for Ireland and scored for the country at the 2002 World Cup.
 However, according to Keane, Holland was “as English as David Beckham.”